|Nutrition Facts (per serving)|

-You may not know this, but Bisquick Pancake and Baking Mix is actually dairy-free and vegan, which allows for all sorts of variations on this simple biscuit recipe.
+You may not know this, but Bisquick Pancake & Baking Mix is actually dairy free and vegan, which allows for all sorts of variations on this simple biscuit recipe.
 Add your favorite herbs, spices, or even dairy-free cheese to your dough to add a personal touch to these simple treats.

 To make the best biscuits possible, make sure all of your ingredients (even the Bisquick, if possible) are very cold.
 You can even wear latex gloves while preparing the biscuits to prevent your body heat from raising the temperature.